 DeepSpeed4Science’s journey started with two pioneering LLM-based AI models for structural biology research: OpenFold (opens in new tab) from Columbia University, an open-sourced high-fidelity protein structure prediction model; and GenSLMs (opens in new tab) from Argonne National Laboratory (opens in new tab), an award-winning genome-scale language model (opens in new tab) for learning the evolutionary landscape of SARS-CoV-2 (COVID-19) genomes.
 As the featured showcases for this release, they represent two common AI system challenges facing today’s AI-driven structural biology research.
 We will discuss how DeepSpeed4Science empowered their scientific discovery in the next section.

 Additionally, DeepSpeed4Science has recently expanded its scope to support a more diverse range of science models.
 For example, in our work with Argonne on training a trillion-parameter science model on Aurora Exascale system (opens in new tab), DeepSpeed4Science technologies will help them reach the performance requirements and scalability needed for this critical mission.
-Furthermore, by collaborating with Oak Ridge National Lab (opens in new tab) et National Cancer Institute (NCI) (opens in new tab) on cancer surveillance, DeepSpeed4Science will help enable high-fidelity extraction and classification of information from unstructured clinical texts for the MOSSAIC project (opens in new tab).
+Furthermore, by collaborating with Oak Ridge National Lab (opens in new tab) and National Cancer Institute (NCI) (opens in new tab) on cancer surveillance, DeepSpeed4Science will help enable high-fidelity extraction and classification of information from unstructured clinical texts for the MOSSAIC project (opens in new tab).
 DeepSpeed4Science technologies will also be adopted by Brookhaven National Laboratory (opens in new tab) to support development of a large digital twin model for clean energy research by using LLMs to produce more realistic simulation data.
 You can find more detailed information about our external colleagues and their science missions at DeepSpeed4Science (opens in new tab).

 Partnership showcases